rschmehl/vplot3d/README.md

 # vplot3d

-This library extends the Python toolkit mplot3d to programmatically generate 3D vector diagrams for SVG output.
+This library extends the Python toolkit `mplot3d` to programmatically generate 3D vector diagrams in SVG format.
 The following diagram objects can be used

 - Points,
 - Lines and circular arcs,
-- Vectors and arc measures.
+- Vectors and arc measures,
+- Annotations.

-Points and arrowheads (for vectors and arc measures) are generated as SVG markers.
+Points and arrowheads (for vectors and arc measures) are generated as native SVG markers to facilitate later postprocessing of the diagram in vector drawing tools, like Illustrator and Inkscape.
-Because Spyder's SVG renderer does not support markers, these are not drawn in the IPython console window.
-They do show in a webbrowser or in Inkscape.

 ## System requirements